blahberi/Yandi-Parazi/README.md

 ```
 Notice how the framework automatically resolves the dependencies of the service implementation.

 **note:** The service being requested, all of its dependencies, and all of their dependencies (and so on, recursively), need to be registered.
-Thus in this example, a service with type `IFoo` needs to be registered.
-And if the service implemenetation depends on a service with type `IBar`, then it needs to be registered as well.
+Thus in this example, the service with `IFoo` needs to be registered.
+And if the service implemenetation depends on the service `IBar`, then it needs to be registered as well.

 ## Scopes
 Cornflakes provides a **Scope** system which allows for more granular control over the lifetime of instances of a service.
 Within a **Scope**, Scoped services (services that use the Scoped lifetime strategy) are instantiated once.
 Each scope has its own single instance of the Scoped service.